HarshBabla99/qoptics_pkgs_benchmarks/report.md

 # 0. Code
 Link to [Github](https://github.com/HarshBabla99/qoptics_pkgs_benchmarks)

+These were run on a dedicated cpu & gpu node on an HPC cluster.

 # 1. Time Evolution
 Benchmarks for `sesolve` (for the lossless case) and `mesolve` (for the lossy case)